Classical Education for the Primary Stage

-On the eve of Grammar Stage, our Primary students are acquiring sine qua non knowledge and skills meant to provide them with the tools and virtues needed as they will enter that first formal stage of classical education.
-If the grammar stage is about owning and building blocks of education, and learning to put them together, this primary stage is about receiving, contemplating, molding, and burning the mud and water into bricks which will form those blocks.
+On the cusp of Grammar Stage, our Primary students are acquiring sine qua non knowledge and skills meant to provide them with the tools and virtues needed as they enter that first formal stage of classical education.
+If the grammar stage is about owning the building blocks of education, and learning to put them together, this primary stage is about receiving, contemplating the form of, molding, and burning the mud and water into bricks which will form those blocks.

 The art and music studies continue to train the child’s mind and soul into recognizing and admiring beauty and truthfulness, while in the same time employing the voice and the hand into producing better defined and inspiring work.

 There are a few endearing images that will forever stay in the heart of a primary student: reading aloud books that become reality during recess play; navigating the tumultuous computational waters during math; patiently observing the crawl of a caterpillar on its way to becoming a butterfly, or tirelessly running the green fields during physical education.
 At the end of this unique moment, more ephemeral than the duration between two breaths, students will have perhaps grown in abilities more than in any other stage, and will be ready for the entrance into the Grammar Stage.

 All primary classes are taught by trained Classical teachers and teaching assistants within their own classrooms.
 The exceptions are Spanish, Latin, Greek, library, and music, all of which are taught by specialist staff.
 After-school enrichment courses occur weekly and are taught by qualified, specialized teachers.